-Even though development of HTML 5 started back in 2004 the World Wide Web Consortium (W3C) have confirmed that they are still running into interoperability issues with HTML 5 and say that it is still not yet ‘ready for production’ says W3C’s Philippe Le Hegaret.
+Even though the development of HTML 5 started back in 2004, the World Wide Web Consortium (W3C) has confirmed that they are still encountering interoperability issues with HTML 5.
+According to W3C’s Philippe Le Hegaret, HTML 5 is still not yet ‘ready for production.’

 These issues could mean that the production launch of HTML 5 could be delayed by another couple of years.